 What’s the Best Way to Sharpen a Fillet Knife?

 Those who are more experienced with sharpening knives may wish to use sharpening stones or steel to keep their knives in tip-top condition.
-Remember that fillet knives are made from steel that is a little softer than kitchen knives so they do need more frequent sharpening.
+Remember that fillet knives are made from steel, which is a little softer than kitchen knives, so they do need more frequent sharpening.

 Is an Electric Fillet Knife Worth It?

 This depends on how many fish you have to clean and fillet.
 Electric knives do have some advantages to avoid fatigue, but we think for most fishermen and women, a standard fillet knife is fine.
 Provided it is kept nice and sharp, it doesn’t take too much force to fillet a fish, and electric fillet knives are more expensive.

 What Width of Knife Is Best for Filleting Fish?

 Most fillet knives have a relatively narrow blade for a couple of reasons.
 This allows the user to twist it more easily to manipulate the angler as you cut the fillet away from the backbone.
 It also makes the knife more flexible, which provides a bit more give to negotiate the bumps along the ridge of the backbone of the fish as you go along.